Mario Been

 Marinus Antonius Been (born 11 December 1963) is a Dutch football manager and former professional player.

-As a footballer, Been played for Feyenoord, Pisa, Roda JC, Heerenveen, FC Tirol Innsbruck and Excelsior.
+As a footballer, Been played for Feyenoord, Pisa, Roda JC, Heerenveen, Tirol Innsbruck and Excelsior.
 He played in an attacking midfield position and was nicknamed "Mariodona" for his dribbling skills, after Diego Maradona and his first name.

 Playing career

 Club

 Born in Rotterdam, South Holland, Been made his professional career debut for Feyenoord on 5 September 1982, in a 1–0 win over N.E.C.
-Been spent six years at Feyenoord from 1982 to 1988 before moving to Italian side Pisa Calcio in July 1988.
+Been spent six years at Feyenoord from 1982 to 1988, before moving to Italian side Pisa in July 1988.
 During his time in Italy, the club played in Serie A (first) and Serie B (second).
-After three years in Italy, Been returned to Netherlands where he joined Roda JC and then Heerenveen.
-After one season at Heerenveen, Been moved to Austria by joining Tirol Innsbruck in 1992.
-Following his stint at Tirol Innsbruck he returned to Excelsior where he stayed for three years before announcing his retirement.
-Been played his last competitive match on 17 September 1995 when HFC Haarlem defeated Excelsior Rotterdam 4–0.
+After three years in Italy, Been returned to Netherlands, where he joined Roda JC and then Heerenveen.
+After one season at Heerenveen, Been moved to Austria, joining Tirol Innsbruck in 1992.
+Following his stint at Tirol Innsbruck, he returned to Excelsior where he stayed for three years before announcing his retirement.
+Been played his last competitive match on 17 September 1995, when Haarlem defeated Excelsior 4–0.